dafydd2277/systemAdmin/firewall/README.md

 ## 2019-08-03

-At long last, here is `body-nat.sh`, the NET-capable script in the new format.
+At long last, here is `body-nat.sh`, the script for handling a firewall doing Network Address Translation, written in the new format.
 The other scripts have gone through and update and some simplification, as well.
 Most significantly, with judicious use of environment variables, as described in `body-nat.sh`, you can source